BlockPoll/program/README.md

-Code of this repository has been moved to https://github.com/RijulGulati/blockpoll
+### Code has been moved to https://github.com/RijulGulati/blockpoll

+---

 # BlockPoll Solana on-chain program